 Mexico has been on top of the must-visit places for many travelers, attracting thousands of visitors every year for its delicious food, its interesting history, fascinating Mayan sites and their mystery, the kindness of the people, the natural beauties, breathtaking beaches, and much more… Oh and the food!!??!

-However, we can’t deny that.
-In the past few years, some areas in Mexico have been a hot spot for crime episodes, drug cartels, gang-related violence and other similar facts that could put off even the most adventurous traveler from visiting.
+However, we can’t deny that in the past few years, some areas in Mexico have been a hot spot for crime episodes, drug cartels, gang-related violence and other similar facts that could put off even the most adventurous traveler from visiting.

-And it’s quite understandable that before booking any trip, you are concerned whether Mexico is a safe place to travel now or not.
+That’s why it’s quite understandable that before booking any trip, you are concerned whether Mexico is a safe place to travel now or not.

 Safety and health are always a major concern when we travel, especially if our target destination is a developing country with travel warning alerts from both US media and government.